 You often see lazy daisy stitch (or detached chain stitch) used to create little embroidered flowers but it is a much more versatile embroidery stitch than you might first think.

-Here I used it to make a cute little strawberry for my Strawberries and Cream crazy quilt block.
+Here I used it to make a cute little strawberry embroidery design for my Strawberries and Cream crazy quilt block.

-I thought you might like to see how it was made.
-If you haven't tried lazy daisy stitch before you might want to look at my page on chain stitch embroidery to see how it is worked.
+I thought you might like to see how I made it.
+If you haven't tried lazy daisy stitch before you might want to look at my page on chain stitch embroidery to see how to work it

-The great thing about free-style embroidery is that you do not have to rigidly stick to particular thread colour numbers as is necessary for counted cross stitch.
-Just pick colours that you feel go together to stitch your strawberry.
+The significant thing about hand embroidery is that you do not have to stick rigidly to particular thread colour numbers as is necessary for counted cross stitch.
+Just pick colours you feel go together to stitch your strawberry.

-I used an overdyed floss from Needle Necessities in dark reds for my first "layer" of stitches, followed by a medium red mixture that I got in a bag of threads from a charity shop for the next layer.
+I used an overdyed floss from Needle Necessities in dark reds for my first "layer" of lazy daisy stitches, followed by a medium red mixture that I found in a mixed bag of threads from a charity shop, for the next layer.

-I finished it off with a variegated pink/white stranded cotton from DMC.
-Then some flower thread yellow french knots were worked on top, and I used an overdyed perle in greens for the woven picot sepals.
+I finished the base with a variegated pink/white embroidery floss from DMC.
+Then I added some flower thread yellow French knots on top, and I used an overdyed perle in greens for the woven picot sepals.

-The nice thing about stitching strawberries, in lazy daisy stitch or any other, is that they are simple to draw!
+The lovely thing about stitching strawberries, in lazy daisy stitch or any other, is that they are simple to draw!

 I took a disappearing ink pen and sketched out the shape on my fabric.
-In fact I realised that I had made it too long at first so redrew the bottom to make it a little shorter.
+In fact, I realised I had made it too long at first so redrew the bottom to make it a little shorter.
 The first drawing lines were not a problem as the ink fades within 48 hours.
-If you look really closely at the photograph above you may just see the remnants of my first sketch as I took this photo as soon as the berry was finished.
+If you look really closely at the photograph above you may just see the remnants of my first sketch as I took this photo as soon as I finished the berry.

 I started the stitching near the bottom end of the strawberry, as shown by the arrow in the photograph, using 2 strands of the darkest floss.
 My thread was hand-dyed (not by me) and therefore includes different shades throughout.

-Take long stitches right to the outline you drew, remembering to keep the thread under the needle.
+Take long lazy daisy stitches right to the outline you drew, remembering to keep the thread under the needle.
 Then anchor each stitch down with a tiny stitch just outside the outline.
-To begin with I kept the stitches at the same angle and close together.
+To begin with, I kept the stitches at the same angle and close together.

-Then as I worked my way around the shape I spaced them further apart and followed the curve on the outside, moving up the centre of the strawberry until I reached the top.
+Then as I worked my way around the shape, I spaced them further apart and followed the curve on the outside, moving up the other side of the strawberry until I reached the top.

 This time I began each stitch right down the central line of the strawberry, without leaving a gap.
 I took some stitches across that central line to help blend them in to each other and soften the line down the middle a little.

-The third layer of stitches is again worked over the top, using a lighter coloured floss.
+I again worked the third layer of stitches over the top, using a lighter coloured floss.
 This creates the highlight area where the light is catching the berry.

-The last stitch is then taken down the central line of the strawberry.
+I then took the last stitch down the central line of the strawberry.